corvette performance modifications

 You hot rodders out there know what I am talking about, remember way back when your friends talked you into putting that 850 Holley double pumper with mechanical secondaries on your stock small block Chevy or Mopar that had a 2:76 rear end?
 What a disaster.
 The same principals apply to the C-5.

 Performance modifications have to be planned out.
 Each upgrade must be part of a total package.
-Intake, Exhaust,and electrical systems must compliment each other to achieve the proper balance of torque and horsepower at the correct rpm levels.
+Intake, Exhaust, Drive train, and electrical systems must compliment each other to achieve the proper balance of torque and horsepower at the correct rpm levels.

 - Want to learn about a gizmo that installs in less than 10 minutes costs under $50 and will yield a 13 horsepower increase?

-- Want to learn how to easily revamp your factory intake system for a 30 hp increase?
+- Want to learn how to easily re-engineer a simple part of your existing factory intake system for a 10 hp increase?

 - Simple power producing cooling system mods are fully explained